andrewtomanek/json-rest-api/README.md

 # react-sagas-typescript

-Pefrorm basic CRUD operations with React SPA
+Pefrorm basic CRUD operations with React SPA on jsonplaceholder API.

 ## Table of contents